spezifisch/geoscrape/README.md

 ### S2 cell neighbors

-Here the center of the dark blue cell with 100 m diameter is our location.
+`get_s2_neighbors_edge()`: Here the center of the dark blue circle with 100 m diameter is our location.
 The darker red trapezoid is the level 15 S2 cell which contains it.
 The other red trapezoids are the immediate neighbors with connecting edges.
-The trapezoids contain the complete area of the blue cell in all cases.
+The trapezoids contain the complete area of the blue circle in all cases.

-This is not necessarily the case when walking the S2 cell neighborhood by iterating over the Hilbert curve by id.
+`get_s2_neighbors_consecutive()`: The same is not necessarily the case when walking the S2 cell neighborhood by iterating over the Hilbert curve by id.

 ```
 S2 cell edge neighbors for (52.5186035847,13.4080994571)